Photo by Surf fly Fishing for Perch Setup in California.

 Go pickup?

 The Silverado, Ford, Ram, and Toyota pickups offer another DIY conversion option by adding a topper or truck cap.
-Truck caps are plentiful and cheap, but they are flawed like the RV industry; they make junk.
-These drawbacks are not liveable and must be addressed in every build-out.
+Truck caps are plentiful and cheap, but like the RV industry, they are flawed; they make junk.
+Common drawbacks must be addressed in every build-out.

-One, they are all notorious for leaking water and dust.
-Truck caps leak profusely at the rear window hatch and tailgate with an additional concern for side windows and at the lockdown point to the truck itself.
+Tuck caps are notorious for leaking water and dust.
+Truck caps leak profusely at the rear window hatch and tailgate, with additional concern for side windows and at the lockdown point to the truck itself.
 These insults are fixable without too much aftermarket hassle.
-Secondly, no truck cap on the market has insulation worth mentioning, which is again fixable, but there is a considerable loss of interior space.
+Two, no truck cap on the market has insulation worth mentioning, which is again fixable, but there is a considerable loss of interior space.

 Tailgate entry

-Letting the weather dictate your outings because of no insulation is an option but foolish.
-The third issue is an annoyance; you can only ingress and egress the interior of a truck cap via the tailgate, and I feel a safety issue – getting away.
+Letting the weather dictate your outings because of the lack of insulation is an option but foolish.
+The third issue is an annoyance; you can only ingress and egress the interior of a truck cap via the tailgate, and I feel a safety issue if there is a need to get away.

 What is the purpose of converting vans, SUVs, and pickup trucks to long-term campers?

-The whole purpose of the build is to hit the road, camp out on county, state, or federal lands [dispersed camping] and fly fish DIY or be guided if not knowing where the bodies are buried and searching would be too time-consuming, even dangerous alone.
+The purpose of the build is to hit the road, camp out on county, state, or federal lands [dispersed camping], and fly fish DIY or be guided if not knowing where the bodies are buried and searching would be too time-consuming, even dangerous alone.

 The RV craze is attracting new, young customers to the outdoor industry.
-Unfortunately, it shows signs of infrastructure stress, crowding, and poor behavior, causing a rejection of boondockers.
-But on the flip side, this over presence of RVers has opened up stays at farms, vineyards, or individual driveways in small towns and some cases, cities.
+Unfortunately, it shows signs of infrastructure stress, crowding, and poor behavior, causing a rejection of boondocks.
+On the flip side, this overpresence of RVers has opened up stays at farms, vineyards, or individual driveways in small towns, and, in some cases, cities have designated temporary RV stays.

-The idea to do this fishing destination on a friendly budget and fun is not part of the RV fad, but since game fish live in nice places, there will be campers at great fishing holes throughout the US and Canada.
+The idea of doing this fishing destination on a friendly budget and having fun is not part of the RV fad, but since game fish live in nice places, there will be campers at great fishing holes throughout the US and Canada

 Try renting

-Keep in mind, with your self-sufficient and self-built rig; you can go fishing for weeks at a time without paying for accommodations of any kind nor pay restaurant or bar tabs.
-Finally, and most importantly, not being time-limited by an outfitter or lodge – leave at 7:30 am and quit at 3:30 pm.
+Keep in mind that with your self-sufficient and self-built rig, you can go fishing for weeks without paying for accommodations of any kind or for restaurant or bar tabs.
+Finally, and most importantly, not being time-limited by an outfitter or lodge – leave at 8:00 am and quit at 3:30 pm.
+That is hugely significant.

 No game in town more nuanced than fly fishing